Occult Mysteries FAQ

 The exercise of the will and imagination in the employment of natural laws.
 Perhaps you hoped for a more colourful answer, such as "the casting of spells" or burning candles, chanting mantras, or invoking demons?
 Whilst some of these things may come under the broad heading of the 'magical arts' we are afraid that they are as far removed from real Magic as the Sun is removed from a dirty candle in a dark cellar filled with bats.
 For more information read and study our occult studies course.

-What is Black Magic?
+What is Black Magic and the LHP?

 The misuse of ANY knowledge or power for selfish purposes.
 You can find a fuller answer to this question in the sidebar on your right.